Contracts and Commitments

 - An employee who has a conflict of interest with respect to a contract does not have authority to sign the contract and must not be involved in the approval process with respect to the contract.

-- Administrators who have signature authority to execute contracts must ensure that:
+- Employees who have Signature Authority to execute contracts must ensure that:

 - The transaction conforms to all University policies and procedures;